kyryl-opens-ml/ai-engineering-coding/slides.md

 ### 💡 Example (copy this):

 ```
-@Cursor repo=axl-lab/teach-ai "We're working with the CodeAid team for the next two weeks during the hackathon.
-CodeAid is an educational company that helps students better prepare for programming assignments.
+@Cursor repo=axl-lab/teach-ai "We're working with the X team for the next two weeks during the hackathon.
+X is an educational company that helps students better prepare for programming assignments.
 The product centers around a course structure—its materials, relevant sources, and collaborative tools—to support students in learning effectively without revealing the actual answers.
 It's essentially a "Study Together" feature.
-Based on the existing codebase, which intellectual property components, features, and code segments can be reused for the CodeAid team?
+Based on the existing codebase, which intellectual property components, features, and code segments can be reused for the X team?
 Please provide a level of effort (LoE) estimate for the reusability of each module and function as a separate package."
 ```